Darren Aronofsky: 2016–present: Return to Indie dramas

 In 2016, he produced the Pablo Larraín drama Jackie (2016).
 Aronofsky's next film, Mother!, was released by Paramount Pictures on September 15, 2017.
 It stars Jennifer Lawrence, Javier Bardem, Michelle Pfeiffer, Domhnall Gleeson, Ed Harris and Kristen Wiig.
 The film sparked controversy upon release for its depiction of violence, and, though it received generally positive reviews, it polarized audiences, becoming one of few films to receive a "F" CinemaScore grade.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 68% based on 278 reviews, and an average rating of 6.8/10.
 The site's critical consensus reads, "There's no denying that Mother! is the thought-provoking product of a singularly ambitious artistic vision, though it may be too unwieldy for mainstream tastes."

-His next film would be "A courtroom drama of Artificial intelligence", in which he would again cooperate with Paramount Pictures, previously having done so in Mother!.
 In 2018, he was the co-executive producer of SPHERES, a virtual reality journey through the universe, that was acquired in a seven figure deal at the 2018 Sundance Film Festival.

 In January 2021, his next film was announced to be The Whale, a film adaptation of Samuel D. Hunter's play of the same name, starring Brendan Fraser.
 The Whale had its world premiere at the 79th Venice International Film Festival on September 4, 2022, where it received a six-minute standing ovation.
 Fraser's performance was highly praised and won him the Academy Award for Best Actor.
 The film also won the Best Makeup and Hairstyling as well as a nomination for the Best Supporting Actress (Hong Chau) as well as four nominations for the 76th British Academy Film Awards.
 In 2023, Aronofsky directed the feature Postcard from Earth, which was produced and filmed exclusively for the Sphere in the Las Vegas Valley on its 16K resolution screen.

 In 2024, it was announced that Aronofsky would direct the 1990s-set crime thriller Caught Stealing for Sony Pictures, with Charlie Huston adapting his own novel and Austin Butler attached to star.
 The film was theatrically released on August 29, 2025.

+In April 2024, Deadline reported that Aronofsky would be producing a feature-length adaptation of the coming of age short film Nothing, Except Everything from director Wesley Wang.